Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 Step 4: Add Your Coffee And Some Water

 Have your timer and hot water nearby.
 Add your coffee grounds to the French Press and start to pour in your hot water.
 As soon as you start to pour start your timer.
 Stop pouring when you reach roughly halfway up the French Press.

 When your timer reads 1-minute take a wooden spoon (or as I have used the AeroPress spatula) and start to break through the top layer (the crust).
 Give your French Press coffee a good stir.
 The goal here is to get all of the coffee submerged with water.

 Step 6: Add More Water

 With the timer still ticking away fill the French Press with water to the top.
 Place the plunger on the top but do not push down just yet.

 Step 7: Press Down The Plunger

 When your timer read 4-minutes, it’s time to push down the plunger.
 Using both hands, one to hold the French Press and the other on the plunger, slowly begin to push down.
 Don’t push down too fast, try and apply firm but moderate pressure as you push.

 Step 8: Serve And Enjoy

-You're done!
-If you are drinking the coffee straight away pour into your coffee mugs, otherwise pour into a decanter immediately to avoid over extraction (If the coffee sits on the grounds too long, it will continue to extract, and you will find that your coffee becomes bitter.
+You’re done!
+If you are drinking the coffee straight away pour it into your coffee mugs, otherwise pour it into a decanter straight away to stop over-extraction (If the coffee sits on the grounds too long, it will continue to extract, and you will find that your coffee becomes bitter.